Project-MAR/Important-Script.ME/VSC+FTPSYNC.md

 ---

 #### Setup ftp-sync in Visual Studio Code
- - Install plunig
+ - Install plug-in
- - open cmd line (F1) then type "ftp-sync init:"
+ - open cmd line (press F1) then type "ftp-sync init:"
  - ftp-sync.json should be open
  - edit that file